 Street setbacks and building alignments establish the front building line and reinforce the spatial definition of streets.
-In all areas of the City Centre Deferred Area consistent building lines within streets and blocks are desirable and generally buildings should be built to the street alignment to enhance pedestrian amenity and activity at street level.
+Consistent building lines within streets and blocks are desirable and generally buildings should be built to the street alignment to enhance pedestrian amenity and activity at street level.
 Setbacks should also respond to public spaces, the river foreshore, enhance heritage settings and may also provide for landscape areas and growing areas for street trees.

-- O.01 To provide street edges which reinforce, improve or support the hierarchy and character of specific city streets and lanes. - O.02 To ensure there are consistent street frontages with buildings having common alignments. - O.03 To present appropriate design responses to nearby development that complement the streetscape. - O.04 To create a clear transition between public and private space. - O.05 To assist in achieving visual privacy to apartments from the street. - O.06 To allow for street landscape character, where appropriate.
+- O.01 To provide street edges which reinforce, improve or support the hierarchy and character of specific city streets and lanes. - O.02 To ensure there are consistent street frontages with buildings having common alignments. - O.03 To present appropriate design responses to nearby development that complement the streetscape. - 0.04 To create a clear transition between public and private space. - O.05 To assist in achieving visual privacy to apartments from the street. - O.06 To allow for street landscape character, where appropriate.

-- C.01 Comply with the street building alignment and front setbacks specified in Figures 9B.1.2.1 and 9B.1.2. - C.02 Building alignments and setbacks should also respond to important elements of the nearby context including public spaces and heritage buildings, monuments and landscape elements, in order to complement the streetscape.
+- C.01 Comply with the street building alignment and front setbacks specified in Figure 9B.1.2.1. - C.02 Building alignments and setbacks should also respond to important elements of the nearby context including public spaces and heritage buildings, monuments and landscape elements, in order to complement the streetscape.
 In some places, this may require greater building setbacks than those specified in Figure 9B.1.2.1. - C.03 Where the building alignment is set back from the street alignment, balconies are to be generally within the building envelope and may project up to 600mm into front building setbacks. - C.04 Minor projections into front building lines and setbacks for sun shading devices, entry awnings and cornices are permissible.
-(See also Section 6B.1.7 Building Exteriors).
+(See also Section 9B.1.7 Building Exteriors).

-Figure 9B.1.2.1 - Building Alignment and Front Setbacks (to streets, public domain and watercourses)
+Figure 9B.1.2.1 - Building Alignment and Front Setbacks (to streets)